 We conducted a RCOI with the suppliers for those Covered Products that we determined contained 3TG minerals.
-We contacted the applicable suppliers and requested that such suppliers provide 3TG minerals data in the Conflict Minerals Reporting Template ("CMRT"), a standardized reporting template developed by the Responsible Minerals Initiative.
+We contacted the applicable suppliers and requested that such suppliers provide 3TG minerals data in the Conflict Minerals Reporting Template ("CMRT"), a standardized reporting template developed by the Responsible Minerals Initiative ("RMI").
 The CMRT facilitates disclosure and communication of information regarding smelters that provide material to a company's supply chain.
 It includes questions regarding a company's conformant smelter policy, engagement with its direct suppliers, and a listing of the smelters the company and its suppliers use.
-We received responses from 16 of our suppliers.
+We received responses from 23 of our suppliers.
+Note that the currently ongoing COVID-19 pandemic's impact on the global supply chain may have impacted suppliers' response rate to our CMRT request.

-Due to the breadth and complexity of Inseego's products and respective supply chain, it will take time for many of our suppliers to verify the origin of all of the minerals.
+Due to the breadth and complexity of Inseego's products and respective supply chain, it will take time for many of our suppliers to verify the origin of all the minerals.
 We strive to further develop transparency into our supply chain by using our supply chain due diligence processes, driving accountability within the supply chain by leveraging the industry standard Responsible Minerals Assurance Process ("RMAP"), and continuing our outreach efforts.